dedis/d-voting/web/README.md

 # Setup

+First of all, ensure that you installed [nodejs](https://nodejs.org/en/download/)

 For the front-end to work, you need to have 3 dela nodes running on your computer.
 See instructions in `../README.md`.